Register a bot with the Bot Framework

 To register your bot, you must sign in to the Bot Framework Portal.
-After you sign in, click My bots, then click Create a bot, and finally, click Register.
+After you sign in, click My bots, then click Create a bot, then select Register an existing bot built using Bot Builder SDK., and finally, click Ok.
 Then complete the following steps.

 Complete the Bot profile section of the form.